Minerva (automobile): Automobiles

+1930s crisis and restructuring

-With the financial crisis in the 1930s, the company was restructured as Société Nouvelle Minerva but in 1934 merged with the other major Belgian manufacturer Imperia.
-Imperia continued to make Minervas for a year and the AP until 1938 and from 1937 badged some of their cars and trucks for export to England and France as Minerva-Imperias.
+With the financial crisis in the 1930s, the company was restructured as Société Nouvelle Minerva but in 1934 merged with the other major Belgian manufacturer Impéria Automobiles.
+Impéria continued to make Minervas for a year and the AP until 1938 and from 1937 badged some of their cars and trucks for export to England and France as Minerva-Impérias.
 Just before the outbreak of the war, a group of businessmen from Verviers bought out Minerva.

 Land Rover production

 After World War II the company produced a version of the Land Rover 80" under licence for the Belgian army up to 1954.
 The 80" model was known as the TT (Tout Terrain).
 A smaller number of licence built Land Rover 86" were built from late 1953 to 1956.
 These vehicles had locally built steel bodywork.
 Some civilian sales of both the 80" and the 86" models were achieved.
 A number of Land Rover vehicles were also assembled for the Belgian state police (Gendarmerie / Rijkswacht).
 The Rijkswacht vehicles had the more traditional aluminium bodywork and front wing shape associated with Land Rover vehicles.
 A bitter dispute broke out between Land Rover and the Minerva company and this led to a court case, won by Minerva for breach of contract.
 This was the death knell of the partnership and licence arrangement.
 After the deal with Land Rover fell apart there were plans to re-enter the car market but these did not get beyond the prototype stage.
 The company struggled for survival and made the Continental-engined Land Rover-like C20 until 1956.